-“We do not know the cause of the recent mumps outbreak, but there are several factors that could contribute to it,” says Dr. Douglas Kwock, a pediatrician and associate chief medical officer of Hawaii Pacific Health.
+“We do not know the cause of the recent mumps outbreak, but there are several factors that could contribute to it,” says Dr. Douglas Kwock, a pediatrician and chief medical officer of Pali Momi Medical Center.

-“While receiving two doses of the mumps vaccine is the best way to protect yourself from infection, two doses of mumps vaccine only achieves about 88 percent protection.
-Secondly, as the mumps virus is easily spread through contact with respiratory secretions or saliva from an infected person via coughing and sneezing, if infected individuals are not avoiding contact with others by staying home, then the virus continues to spread in the community,” explains Kwock, who completed his pediatric residency at Duke University and his fellowship in pediatric infectious disease at Stanford University.
+“While receiving two doses of the mumps vaccine is the best way to protect yourself from infection, two doses of mumps vaccine only achieves about 88 percent protection," explains Kwock, who completed his pediatric residency at Duke University and his fellowship in pediatric infectious disease at Stanford University.

 Signs and symptoms of mumps usually appear within two to three weeks after exposure to the virus.
 In addition to parotitis (swelling of the salivary glands), they include the following:

 - Loss of appetite.

 “More severe complications of mumps include orchitis, an infection in the testes that can cause sterility; ooporitis, an infection in the ovaries; and pancreatitis, deafness, meningitis and encephalitis,” Kwock says.

 According to Kwock, the best way to prevent mumps is to get vaccinated.

 The MMR vaccine protects against not only mumps, but two other infectious diseases – measles and rubella.